 After the previous night of gambling and dancing into the early hours, night two is a chance to catch one of the dozens of live shows occurring every night in the Sin City.
 From famous musicians to circus acts, and standup comedy, you are genuinely spoiled for choice.
-Before you head down to Las Vegas, check out this website for up-to-date shows.
+Before you head down to Las Vegas, check out Vegas.com for up-to-date shows.
 Who knows, your favorite performer may be in town.

 To save money, you can purchase an explorer pass that can provide discounted shows, tours, museum visits and activities such as the High Roller observation wheel.

 Las Vegas may be not be famous for its natural surrounds, there are a lot of day trips you can take that will help balance out your Vegas experience.
 Red Rock Canyon is one such example, and being only 20 minutes away by car, the canyon is the perfect place to escape the wonderful chaos of Sin City.

 Red Rock Canyon comes with incredible geological features such as towering sandstone peaks.
 With plenty of water in hand, jump on one of the hiking trails and explore this beautiful area.
 Or join a half-day tour that includes a pick up and drop off from your hotel lobby.